Narjes-almasri/CPP_MODULES/README.md

 ## CPP01
 In this module, we learned how to perform memory allocation in C++ using new and delete.
 We also learned about the difference between pointers and references, and how to create pointers to member functions.

+## CPP02
+In this module, we learned about creating classes in the orthodox canonical style, the use of fixed data types for memory optimization on older computers, ad-hoc polymorphism, and method overloading.